sassoftware/viya4-deployment/docs/user/GatewayAPI.md

     service.beta.kubernetes.io/azure-load-balancer-internal: "true"
 ```

-This causes Azure to provision an internal (VNet-only) IP address instead of a public IP, preventing NSG security policy violations.
+This is intended to cause Azure to provision an internal (VNet-only) IP address instead of a public IP.

+The deployment also verifies the resulting Envoy LoadBalancer service IP.
+If a public IP is detected, the service is deleted and allowed to reconcile again with the internal annotation.
+If the service still has a public IP after remediation, the playbook fails fast so the deployment does not continue in a non-compliant state.

 The patch is applied automatically in [`roles/vdm/tasks/deploy.yaml`](../../roles/vdm/tasks/deploy.yaml) after Viya resources are deployed, by matching services with the naming pattern `envoy-<namespace>-<gateway-name>-*` in the `envoy-gateway-system` namespace.